 The American black bear is a midsize mammal from North America.
 Their color is not always black but can be brown, tan, and even blonde.

-The black bear is an omnivore and has a very large diet.
-This consists mostly of fish, mammals, insects, grasses, roots, and berries.
+The black bear is an omnivore and has an extensive diet.
+This consists primarily of fish, mammals, insects, grasses, roots, and berries.

-This species of bear is broadly distributed in forest habitats, with an average lifespan of 20 years.
+This bear species is broadly distributed in forest habitats, with an average lifespan of 20 years.

 The American mink is from the northern part of North America.
 The color varies from brown to black, and they have a white patch on the throat.